-Q #39) How will you distinguish a global variable with a local variable in PL/SQL?
+Q #39) How will you distinguish a global variable from a local variable in PL/SQL?

 Answer: Global variable is the one, which is defined at the beginning of the program and survives until the end.
 It can be accessed by any methods or procedures within the program, while the access to the local variable is limited to the procedure or method where it is declared.

 Q #40) What are the packages in PL SQL?

 Answer: A package is a group of related database objects like stored procs, functions, types, triggers, cursors, etc. that are stored in the Oracle database.
 It is a kind of library of related objects which can be accessed by multiple applications if permitted.

 PL/SQL Package structure consists of 2 parts: package specification & package body.

 I hope the above set of questions would have helped you to get a glimpse of what Oracle is all about.

-Even if you have a thorough knowledge of all the basic concepts, the way in which you present it in the interview matters a lot.
+Even if you have a thorough knowledge of all the basic concepts, the way in which you present them in the interview matters a lot.
 Hence stay calm and face the interview confidently without any hesitation.

 Read NEXT Part 2: Oracle DBA, RAC, and Performance Tuning Questions